-- Provide feedback to consultation participants about how their contributions have influenced your thinking and the concrete changes you have or will be making as a result.
-Once you have made the changes share the updated documents with attendees. - Provide opportunity for participants to feedback on the consultation process.
-Did attendees enjoy and value the experience, and do they have any suggestions for how the process could be improved? - Acknowledge survivor contributions/co-authorship.
-Discuss with survivors how they would like to be acknowledged, for example, do they want their names published or is there a different workaround where you can acknowledge their contribution without naming them? - Share final published copies with survivors and provide any relevant links. - Consider more than one meeting to refine thinking and gain feedback and contribution on the development of the proposition.
+- Provide feedback to consultation participants about how their contributions have influenced your thinking a result.
+Once you have made the changes share the updated documents with attendees. - the process could be improved? - Acknowledge survivor contributions/co-authorship.
+Discuss with survivors how they would like to be can acknowledge their contribution without naming them? - Share final published copies with survivors and provide any relevant links. - Consider more than one meeting to refine thinking and the proposition.